-World Heritage Listed for both its Cultural and Natural values, Kakadu National Park is the largest national park in Australia.
-Encompassing an area of approximately 20,000 square kilometres or half the size of Switzerland!
-Kakadu's rugged and varied landscapes offer adventures truly unique to the Northern Territory!
-Kakadu is so ecologically and biologically diverse it boasts home to over a third of Australia’s bird species (make sure to pack binoculars and a camera).
+World Heritage Listed for both its cultural and natural values, Kakadu National Park is the largest national park in Australia.
+It encompasses a massive area of approximately 20,000 square kilometres or half the size of Switzerland!
+Kakadu's rugged and varied landscapes offer adventures truly unique to the Northern Territory.
+Kakadu is so ecologically and biologically diverse it boasts home to over a third of Australia’s bird species, so make sure you pack binoculars and a camera!

 Venture North is one of the few operators to hold a permit to access this very special place.
-Escape the crowds and enjoy bush walking and swimming through the several gorges and pristine waterfalls.
+Escape the crowds and enjoy bush walking and swimming through gorges and pristine waterfalls.
 For more information about Koolpin Gorge click here.

 Famed wetlands of the South Alligator River, cross the floodplain on a raised boardwalk to see the abundant birdlife or take a boat cruise any time of the year.
-Here also you will find the Warradjan Aboriginal Culture Centre where you can learn about Aboriginal art, culture and Dreamtime history.
+Here also you will find the Warradjan Aboriginal Culture Centre.
+For more information about Yellow Water Billabong click here.

-One of Kakadu's oldest Aboriginal rock art and occupation sites.
-A short climb takes you to Nawalandja lookout which provides spectacular views across Anbangbang billabong, Nourlangie Rock and the Arnhemland escarpment.
+Nourlagie Rock is one of Kakadu's oldest Aboriginal rock art and occupation sites.
+A short climb takes you to Nawalandja lookout which provides spectacular views across Anbangbang billabong, Nourlangie and the Arnhem Land escarpment.

 A truly beautiful location - A scenic 1km walk along the edge of Barramundi Creek takes you to the base of the falls where you can enjoy a swim with the large array of aquatic life.
-Snorkelling is also highly recommended as the water is crystal clear.
+Snorkelling is also highly recommended at Barramundi Gorge as the water is crystal clear.

-Right next door to Ubirr, this is the East Alligator River border between Kakadu and Arnhem Land.
+Right next door to Ubirr is the East Alligator River which forms the border between Kakadu and Arnhem Land.
 To get into Arnhem Land you need to cross the river here at Cahills Crossing; an infamous crossing for many reasons and a barramundi fishing hot-spot.